Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

-Zenagamtide (amycretin) and CagriSema both come from Novo Nordisk and both target GLP-1 and amylin receptors, but they are structurally different drugs.
-CagriSema combines two separate peptides — cagrilintide and semaglutide — in a fixed ratio.
-Zenagamtide is a single unimolecular peptide that activates both receptors.
-CagriSema is closer to market (NDA filed December 2025).
-Zenagamtide is still in Phase 2 but offers an oral formulation option and simpler manufacturing — potentially positioning it as the next-generation successor.
+Zenagamtide (amycretin) and CagriSema both come from Novo Nordisk and both activate the GLP-1 and amylin receptors, but they are not the same compound.
+CagriSema bolts two existing peptides — cagrilintide and semaglutide — together in one weekly injection at a fixed ratio.
+Zenagamtide is a single engineered peptide that hits both receptors from one molecular backbone.
+CagriSema is far closer to market: Novo Nordisk filed the NDA on December 18, 2025, with an FDA decision expected late 2026.
+Zenagamtide is still in Phase 2, but it carries two structural advantages — an oral formulation already in clinical trials and meaningfully simpler manufacturing — that position it as the next-generation successor.

 Head-to-Head Comparison